 - creatinine and urea in your blood

-- albumin and creatinine in urine — this is usually described as UACR, or urinary albumin: creatinine ratio
+- albumin and creatinine in urine — this is usually described as UACR, or urine albumin: creatinine ratio

 - the estimated glomerular filtration rate (eGFR)